 14. Jimmy Keaveney

-Jimmy is the free-taker on this team, pipping the likes of Charlie Redmond and Barney Rock, also unerring from the dead ball.
+Jimmy is the free-taker on this team, pipping the likes of Charlie Redmond and the Rocks, also unerring from the dead ball.

 But Jimmy was magic at clipping balls off the turf and floating them between the sticks.
 His lack of mobility was something of an affectionate joke, but he was also deadly from open play.
 He blasted 2-6 in the 1977 All-Ireland final against Armagh, then a record haul.